Adam Smith (Washington politician): Washington State Senate

+U.S. House of Representatives

 Personal life

 In 1993, Smith married Spokane native Sara Bickle-Eldridge, a graduate of the University of Washington and Seattle University School of Law.
-Their daughter, Kendall, was born in July 2000, followed by their son, Jack, in June 2003.
+Their daughter was born in July 2000, followed by their son in June 2003.
+He is an Episcopalian.

+Smith has talked openly about his struggles with anxiety, depression, and chronic pain.
+He wrote about it at length in his 2023 memoir Lost and Broken: My Journey Back from Chronic Pain and Crippling Anxiety.